Schizophrenia, Faith & Business: Loving Jesus While Running a Startup

 Dave Quak

-So that's a good thought.
-I didn't even think of that when I asked the question, because if it looks the same as a person or whatever, how would you know?
+Good thought—I didn’t even think of that.
+If it looks the same as a person, how would you know?

 00:10:15:10 - 00:10:16:07